cervaens/crypto-portfolio/README.md

 - An API key from infura is needed.

-- The only supported tokens are MATIC and ETH.
+- The only supported tokens are MATIC and ETH in Ethereum mainnet.
 Others can be easily added.

 - Chainlink aggregator is being used as price oracle.
 Prices are used to determine the amount of a token when buying/selling other tokens.